 For more information, see 10 Steps to Becoming a Police Officer on our homepage.
-Once you are ready to apply for a position, application information can be found in the career section of the Chicago Police Department’s website.
+Once you are ready to apply for a position, application information can be found in the career section of the CPD’s website.

 Chicago Police Department Information

 Currently, officers within the CPD may work on patrol, in special units, or in administrative duties.
 The department is overseen by the Superintendent of Police, appointed by the mayor of the city.
 The CPD is divided into three offices, the Office of the Superintendent, the Office of the First Deputy Superintendent, and the Office of Constitutional Policing & Reform.
 There are 22 police districts, each led by a district commander.
 Bureaus include: